INDUS: Effective and Efficient Language Models for Scientific Applications: Sentence Embedding Training Data

 \section{Sentence Embedding Training Data}

 Table~\ref{tab:embedding-data} shows the various data sources used for training embedding models.
 All data is presented in the form of text-pairs, where each item in the pair may be a sentence or a paragraph.
-In the table, Data Format denotes s2p for sentence-to-paragraph mappings, s2s for sentence-to-sentence mappings, and p2p for paragraph-to-paragraph mappings.
 We used about 360 million pairs for training and used in-batch negatives.